lam1910/face-recog/attendence_face/README.md

 ### Important Note For Unix system

-DISCLAIMER: Have not tried for Mac yet.
-Also, I test on LTS version only.
+DISCLAIMER: Have not tried for MacOS yet.
+Also, I had only tested on LTS version only.

-opencv2 library for python seems to run smoother on windows, and supported most functions for image showing.
-However, this problem can be easily fix with googling the error.
+opencv2 library for python seems easier to install on windows, and supported most functions for image showing when using the conda packages.
+However, you would find out that running on Unix is much faster and smoother than running on windows, especially if you choose to run without CUDA-supported on both systems. if you have not tried it out, I recommended try to run the program on Unix first

 ### Important Note For All System